mapuiexts/React-OlExt/src/components/grid/feature/WfsFeatureGrid/WfsFeatureGrid.md

         </li>
         <li>
             In the <i>property</i> combobox select one of the properties.
-For instance, "straatnaamid" (street name id in dutch).
+For instance, "straatnaam" (street name in dutch).
         </li>
         <li>
-            In the <i>operator</i> combobox keep the option "Equal To".
+            In the <i>operator</i> combobox keep the option "Like".
         </li>
         <li>
-            In the <i>property value</i> combobox enter the value 30461.
+            In the <i>property value</i> combobox enter the value "Essel*".
         </li>
         <li>
             Click the button <i>Search</i>.
-As a result, a WFS request will be fired and the features having the street name id equal to 30461 will be loaded in the grid.
+As a result, a WFS request will be fired and retrieve all the streets starting with the substring "Essel".
         </li>
         <li>
             Click in the <i>Zoom All</i> button to zoom to all the